No Quiero Saber

-"No Quiero Saber" is a song recorded by American recording artist Selena.
+"No Quiero Saber" (English "I Don't Want to Know") is a song recorded by American recording artist Selena.
 It was originally a track on her second studio album Ven Conmigo (1990).
 It was composed and produced by her brother, A.B.
 Quintanilla III.
 Pete Astudillo, a backup singer with Selena y Los Dinos, produced the song with Quintanilla.
 The recording was later remixed by Quintanilla III for Selena's 1996 first remix album, Siempre Selena.
 It was released posthumously by EMI Latin in June 1996, as the album's second single, behind "Siempre Hace Frio".

 The track was given positive reviews by music critics, with the Deseret News calling it one of Selena's best songs.
 After its inclusion on her second remix album as a bonus acoustic track on Enamorada de Ti (2012), critics gave a mixed review.
 The song won the Tejano Crossover Song of the Year award posthumously at the 1997 Tejano Music Awards.
 It peaked at number six on the US Billboard Hot Latin Tracks chart, while peaking within the top 20 on the Latin Regional Mexican Airplay chart and the Latin Pop Airplay.